opengovsg/starter-kit-docs/docs/guides/replies/02-database.md

 # Database schema

-We use Prisma as the database ORM for the application layer, and CockroachDB for the database layer.
+We use Prisma as the database ORM for the application layer, and Postgres for the database layer.

 #### Related documentation